School profile Verified 2 June 2026

 For the latest published Medway cycle in this record, the qualifying score was 481 for 2026 entry.
 Medway's published qualifying thresholds were 492 for 2024 entry, 482 for 2025 entry, and 481 for 2026 entry.
 After a boy is assessed as selective, SJWMS usually allocates on oversubscription rules and distance rather than on a higher offer-score cutoff.

 There is no fixed catchment boundary.
-After a selective Medway Test pass, most places are allocated by distance from home under the oversubscription rules, and the school publishes the historic furthest-distance figure for each year.
+After a selective Medway Test pass, most places are allocated by distance from home under the oversubscription rules; historic furthest-distance figures are published by year.

 Oversubscription and eligibility